Skip to main content

 User journeys rarely fail because of one single issue.
 They usually break through the accumulation of small frictions.

+These are structural problems, not cosmetic ones.
 Fixing them requires understanding the journey end to end, not just optimizing isolated pages.

 Example: Reading a User Journey Touchpoint Map